iansinnott/app-time/README.md

 ## ⚠ Under Development ⚠

 This project is under active development and this is just the initial version.
 There are still many things missing which would likely make it more appealing to a wider audience.
-For example:

-* Not yet configurable / extensible
-* Requires very specific file structure to work ([See react-static-boilerplate][rsb])
+* This project requires a very specific file structure to work ([See react-static-boilerplate][rsb])

 [rsb]: https://github.com/iansinnott/react-static-boilerplate